Investor’s Guide to Uniswap: Should You Invest in UNI?

 What Is Uniswap?

-This lion’s share of volume brings benefits to its users.
+In 2024, it remains the most prominent DEX, handling the lion’s share of trading volumes in that market.
+This volume brings significant benefits to its users.
 For example, with such a significant Total Value Locked (TVL), liquidity is rarely a concern for Uniswap users.

-Because Uniswap was the first of its kind it enjoys a first-mover advantage that remains to this day.
+Because Uniswap was the first of its kind, it enjoys a first-mover advantage today.
 Users also appreciate the simple interface, which makes Uniswap easy to use.

-Add in the security of Uniswap and the platform’s focus on privacy – it doesn’t ask for your personal information on sign-up – and you can see the reasons for its enduring popularity.
+Add in Uniswap's security and the platform’s focus on privacy—it doesn’t ask for personal information on sign-up—and you can see the reasons for its enduring popularity.

 Pricing in Decentralized Exchanges

-Traditional centralized exchanges (CEXs) like Coinbase and Binance rely on an order book – a list of all the buyers and sellers for specific security – to set the prices on the exchange.
+Traditional centralized exchanges (CEXs) like Coinbase and Binance rely on an order book—a list of all the buyers and sellers for a specific security—to set the exchange's prices.

-Decentralized exchanges (DEXs) like Uniswap rely on mathematical formulae to price the assets.
-This technology, called an Automated Market Maker (AMM), removes the need for a middleman to set the market prices of assets.
+Decentralized exchanges (DEXs) like Uniswap use mathematical formulas (AMM) to price assets.
+This technology removes the need for a middleman to set asset market prices.

 Because of this, where CEXs were slow to add new tokens (they had to vet each one carefully), Uniswap can automatically support any Ethereum-compatible token with enough supply and demand.